bhatti/PlexRBACJS/README.md

 ### Creating Users

-Next step is to create users for the realm or application so let’s define accounts for tom, cassy, ali, mike and larry, i.e.,
+Next step is to create users for the realm or application so let’s define accounts for tom, cassy, ali, mike and larry, barry, i.e.,
 ```javascript
 let tom     = new Employee(realm, 'tom', 'pass');
 tom.roles.add(teller);